Azmat1177/LLM-Replication/README.md

 ## 1. What this study does

 This is a methodological replication study: We replicate the human-expert annotation study of Salzano et al. (2026) to test whether large language models can validly substitute for human annotators in empirical software engineering.
-Using the same 364 real Solidity vulnerability-fixing commits and the same expert ground truth, we evaluate six models on five tasks and measure agreement with chance-corrected statistics (Cohen's kappa) rather than raw rates.
+Using the same 364 real Solidity vulnerability-fixing commits and the same expert ground truth, we evaluate five models on five tasks and measure agreement with chance-corrected statistics (Cohen's kappa) rather than raw rates.

 The headline finding is a dissociation: LLMs match or exceed human inter-rater